 TORQUE TENSION TESTING

-Although a quick internet search will provide K factors and coefficients of friction for many common fastener finishes, each of these can vary significantly and are best derived through testing.
+Although a quick internet search will provide K factors and coefficients of friction for many common fastener finishes, each of these can vary significantly and is best derived through testing.
 The team members at Peak are experts at the torque-tension testing techniques required to derive these values, including the ISO 16047 test specification.

 Need K factor, nut factor, or the coefficient of friction data?
 Do not guess, contact the experts at Peak for torque-tension testing!